Eduqii/onnetmovies/README.md

 # onnetmovies

-UI designed by Oludayo Alli
+Special thanks to Oludayo Alli for the prototype

 Prototyping developed by Benit-Apollo Solutions